allensuvorov/tasker/README.md

 The client sends a task to the service to perform an http request to a 3rd-party services.
 The task is described in json format, the generated task id is returned in response and its execution starts in the background.

 ### Project Architecture
-Two micro-services.
-One - receives tasks, saves to DB, returns statuses.
-The other - polls DB to get new tasks, concurrently runs them - makes HTTP requests to 3rd-party services and updates statuses in the DB.
+Two microservices.
+First microservice receives tasks, saves them to DB, returns statuses.
+Second microservice polls DB to get new tasks, concurrently runs them - makes HTTP requests to 3rd-party services and updates statuses in the DB.

 - [Project flowchart](https://github.com/allensuvorov/tasker/blob/main/docs/diagram_microservices.pdf)
 - [Project spec](https://github.com/allensuvorov/tasker/blob/main/docs/task_spec.pdf)